klusht/deploy-k8s-cluster-ansible/README.md

   - https://kubernetes.io/docs/setup/independent/install-kubeadm/
   - https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/
 - it will always install the latest docker version on all nodes.
 This might be an issue and you will see some warnings from kubeadm
 - it uses /etc/hosts for DNS resolution.
-The nodes DN contains the last IP segment as present in the hosts.ini
+The nodes DN contains the last IP segment as present in the hosts.ini.
+-- To avoid collisions please make sure the last IP segments on nodes are unique